chen42/openbehavior/README.md

 sudo gparted
 ```

 First, we'll resize our partition and create a FAT32 table.  **Be sure to back up any data you can't afford to lose.** From the gparted manual: **"These actions will alter partitions on your disk device.
 These actions might modify the start or end boundaries of your existing partitions.
-These actions might cause operating systems to fail to boot."**  Umount the partition by navigating to *Partition -> Umount* and then resize it by selecting *Resize/Move* in the same menu.
+These actions might cause operating systems to fail to boot."**  Umount the partition by navigating to *Partition -> Unmount* and resize it by selecting *Resize/Move* in the same menu.
 Shrink the target partition to leave enough for your desired storage space (we anticipated 500 MB).
 Right click the new unallocated space and select *New*.
 Size the partition and select FAT32 from the *File system* menu.
 Click *Add* to finish the allocation.

 After creating an appropriately sized partition, you'll need to edit the file system tables to force the new partition to mount on boot.